 The Pap smear is a simple procedure that is used primarily to detect pre-cancerous cells being shed from the cervix.
 It is also helpful in the detection of abnormal cells from other causes.

 Having a pap smear is a relatively simple procedure.
-The cervix is visually examined by your physician or clinician, using an instrument called a speculum.
+The cervix is visually examined by your health care provider, using an instrument called a speculum.
 The surface of the cervix is gently skimmed with a spatula and a tiny brush.
 The cells are then smeared on a glass slide and sent to a laboratory for analysis.

 It is important not to use douches, vaginal creams, medication or have intercourse within 48 hours prior to your pelvic exam.
 These can distort the appearance of the cells to be studied in the pap.